-The Eisenhower Institute is currently accepting applications from current Gettysburg College students for the following 2016-2017 programming.
+The Eisenhower Institute is currently accepting applications from current Gettysburg College students for the following 2016-2017 programs.
 Learn more about the programs and submit your application today:

 Environmental Leadership participants gain a greater understanding of marine policy issues and to develop their social science research skills.
 These objectives are achieved through guided discussion sessions, readings, and the completion of an original research project, as well as real world experiences that will provide students with opportunities to understand coastal problems and solutions.
 Students are provided meaningful opportunities to interact with environmental policy leaders and to learn from leading scholars in the field.

 Applications for the 2016-2017 Environmental Leadership program are now closed.

 Inside Politics participants explore the “story behind the story” of political parties, campaigns, government, and the intersection of media/politics/leadership.
 Participants travel to Washington, D.C. for behind-the-scenes & VIP tours and briefings with Washington insiders while actively participating in multiple networking opportunities.

 Inside the Middle East participants explore diverse issues of the Middle East by examining its primary players, the major issues that influence current events in this complex region, the challenges of militant Islam, the implications of the Arab Spring, current trends and future directions as well as the role of social media.
 This year long seminar concludes with an experiential learning trip to Israel, the Palestinian Territories, and Jordan.

 Applications for the 2016-2017 Inside the Middle East are now closed.

 SALTT imparts lifelong insights into strategy, leadership, and followership along with values and ethical considerations.
 Participants study and consider the implications of strategy and leadership in relation to contemporary geopolitics.
 Students examine the current challenges in U.S.-Russian relations, and then put their knowledge into practice by developing strategies to manage and improve one of the most important, yet strained, relationships in the world today.

 Applications for the 2016-2017 SALTT program are now closed.